blockchain/components/README.md

 On every `git commit` and `git push` we run the unit tests and the linting tasks.

 The commit messages are also validated and must follow the [Conventional Commits](https://conventionalcommits.org/) spec.

+### Icons update

+## FontAwesome

+* Replace the icons in `/Icons/fa/assets/`
+* Run command `yarn build-icons`

+This command will regenerate all the FontAwesome React classes and the main export file.

+## Custom

+* Encapsulate your svg icon in a React class in `Icons/custom/icons`
+* Update manually the entry point `/Icons/custom/index.js`